 Effectiveness in Preventing Pregnancy

-What is male sterilization?
+What is male sterilization or vasectomy?

 Male sterilization, or vasectomy, is a procedure performed on a man that will permanently keep him from being able to get a woman pregnant.
+This procedure keeps a man’s sperm from going to his penis, ensuring that his ejaculate does not have any sperm in it that can fertilize an egg.

 Some men receive a no-scalpel vasectomy where, instead of cutting the skin of the scrotum, very tiny holes are made.
 The tubes that carry sperm are pulled through the holes and tied off and cut.
 A no-scalpel vasectomy does not require stitches.

-- Very rarely, the tubes that carry sperm can grow back together.
-When this happens there is a risk of pregnancy.
+- Very rarely, the tubes that carry sperm can grow back together; when this happens there is a risk of pregnancy.

 - Some men, or their partners, later change their minds and wish they could have a child or additional children.